min2ha/ukwa-site/content/target/46533/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Select Committee on Economic Affairs.
-One off evidence session with the Chancellor of the Exchequer,  8 September 2016

 Chancellor Philip Hammond answers questions on Brexit and other issues from the Lords Committee on Economic Affairs.